Suicide in Lithuania: Causes

-In 1990s, after the fall of communism, Lithuania experienced dramatic social and economic changes.
+In the 1990s, after the fall of communism, Lithuania experienced dramatic social and economic changes.
 Earlier studies attributed high suicide rate to the effects of these major transformations in the society, harsh economic conditions, declining living conditions, alcoholism as well as lack of psychological and psychiatric services.
 More recent studies suggest that the causes might be more complex.

 According to Onutė Davidonienė, the director of the State Mental Health Center, there are psychological and economic reasons behind the high suicide rate, including: economic recessions, alcoholism, lack of tolerance in the society, bullying.

 Kalėdienė et al. noted that the suicide rate is significantly higher amongst the less educated and especially rural populations.
 The suicide rates differ significantly between certain municipalities.
 The suicide rate in Kupiškis district municipality (over 70 out of 100,000 people) is more than two times higher than the national average as of 2017.
 Other municipalities with particularly high suicide rates are Varėna district municipality and Kalvarija Municipality (67 out of 100,000 people).
 In contrast, the numbers were the most modest in Palanga City Municipality (less than 15 out of 100,000 people), followed by Vilnius City Municipality and Plungė district municipality (15 out of 100,000 people respectively).

 There is a striking difference between male and female suicide rates in Lithuania.
 Baranov et al. suggested that the traditional masculinity norms, associated with excessive drinking and stigma of seeking psychological help, may contribute to suicidal behaviours.
 Several studies on relationship between the religiosity and suicide did not provide a conclusive insight on the causes of high rate.

 A statistical-econometrical study by Comunale (2020) found that the main factors which may be linked to suicides are: GDP growth, demographics, alcohol consumption, psychological factors and weather.
 The same study noted that among the EU countries, Lithuania seems to be one of the most introverted populations, significantly more than Latvian and Estonian populations.

 A report published in 2017 by the Suicide Prevention Bureau in Lithuania noted that the suicide rate amongst the prisoners and arrested individuals is several times higher than the country average.
 The same report noted the insufficient availability of psychological services and a lack of suicide prevention in many municipalities.